Donaim/miseq-workflow-pres/slides.md

 Plus Illumina's engineering to automate it all.

 <!--
-Other than just finding the DNA, there are a series of Nobel-level challenges that had to be solved.
+Other than just finding the genetic material, there are a series of Nobel-level challenges that had to be solved.

 Even the basic question of "what are we looking for?" requires a very non-obvious concept of retrovirus, reverse transcription, and the provirus.